Skip to content

 GLP-1 insights, Oura Advisor and the rest

 Oura also added GLP-1 insights that track weight and body changes alongside a medication timeline, which is timely given how many women in my audience are on these medications.
 The Ring 5 leans harder on AI too, with the Oura Advisor coaching feature and Oura's women's health insights front and center.
 There is also new live activity tracking with real-time pace and distance, better detection of low-motion activities like pilates, the option to connect a third-party heart rate monitor and an on-demand care feature that connects you with licensed physicians for an extra fee.
-I will test the ones I can once my ring arrives and report back on what is actually useful versus what is a tab you open once and forget.
+Some of these newer features are rolling out by region, and as a US user I have access to them, though availability elsewhere can lag.
+Live activity tracking is handy for a walk, but it is still not a substitute for a chest strap or a sports watch on harder strength or interval days.
+I will keep reporting on what proves genuinely useful versus what is a tab you open once and forget.

 Is the Oura Ring Accurate?
 What the Research Shows

 The Ring 5's central claim is better accuracy from the redesigned sensors and stronger LEDs.
-I cannot verify the Ring 5's sensors until I have worn it, so for now I'll show you what independent research has found about the Oura platform up to this point.
-This is the baseline the new ring has to beat.
+I have now worn it for two weeks against my Ring 4, and I show you that head to head data further down.
+First, here is what independent research has found about the Oura platform, since that track record is what the new sensors build on and the bar they have to clear.

 For heart rate and heart rate variability, a study comparing the Oura against a medical-grade ECG in the Journal of Medical Internet Research found that Oura accurately measured nocturnal heart rate and RMSSD, the most commonly used HRV metric, while some frequency-domain measures like the low-frequency to high-frequency ratio were less reliable.
 A more recent analysis in Sensors found that accurate HRV can be pulled from Oura's signal when data quality is high, which is exactly what the Ring 5's reengineered sensors are meant to improve.